awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

 1. Modify the DB instance to change the CA from **rds\-ca\-2015** to **rds\-ca\-2019**\.
 **Important**
 This operation reboots your DB instance\.
 By default, this operation is scheduled to run during your next maintenance window\.
-Alternatively, you can choose to run it immediately\.
+Or you can choose to run it immediately\.

 You can use the AWS Management Console or the AWS CLI to change the CA certificate from **rds\-ca\-2015** to **rds\-ca\-2019** for a DB instance\.